 Hawkeye felt sluggish and old as he made his rounds at Spruce Harbor General.
 The other doctors nodded to him as he passed.
 Some of the nurse's looked at him with admiration.
 He was nearly to the nurse's station when he realized Carly was sitting there.
 Petite, blonde, blue-eyed.
-She had attracted him instantly.
+She'd attracted him instantly.
 But not for herself he realized now.

-"Dr. Pierce," she said with a teasing tone.
+"Doctor Pierce," she said with a teasing tone.
 "I thought I wasn't going to see you today."

 "I've been busy."

 "Too busy for me?
-Hmmm," she moved around the desk so she could lower her voice.
+Hmmm?"
+She moved around the desk so she could lower her voice.
 "After our evening the other night I wasn't sure if I wanted to see you.
 Just don't try that again and don't ever call me by another woman's name."
 She tapped his arm coquettishly.
 "If you want to have that sort of freedom with me, you'll have to make an honest woman of me first, Ben."

 He nodded.
 "I understand that now, Carly.
 And I apologize for the whole evening."

 "I've got a better idea.
 Find yourself a nice young doctor who hasn't been to hell and back.
 Get yourself someone who still has dreams.
-Look for someone that understands how this place really works because I've forgotten."
+Look for someone who understands how this place really works because I've forgotten."